Samuel McDowell: Early life

 Samuel McDowell was born in the Province of Pennsylvania on October 29, 1735.
 He was the son of Captain John McDowell and grandson of Ephraim McDowell, a Scots-Irish patriot in the English Revolution of 1688.
 Captain McDowell relocated his family to Virginia in 1737.
 Samuel McDowell was well-educated in his youth, at one time studying under Archibald Alexander.
 In December 1742, McDowell's father was killed at the Battle of Galudoghson and he inherited the entire estate, according to the tradition of primogeniture, but chose to divide the estate with his brother and sister.

 McDowell married Mary McClung on January 17, 1754.
 They had seven sons and four daughters.
-Sons Joseph, Samuel, Jr. both served in the Revolutionary War.
+Sons Joseph, Samuel Jr. both served in the Revolutionary War.
 Joseph also served in the War of 1812, as did the eldest son, John.
-Samuel, Jr. was also the first United States Marshal in Kentucky.
+Samuel Jr. was also the first United States Marshal in Kentucky.
 The most famous of McDowell's sons was Dr. Ephraim McDowell, who performed the first ovariotomy.
 Ephraim McDowell later married the daughter of Isaac Shelby, his father's former commanding officer.
+Samuel was also the 2nd great-grandfather of First Lady Mary Todd Lincoln through his daughter Elizabeth.